Speeding Up Distributed Machine Learning Using Codes: Coded Shuffling

 Thus, the communication cost of coded shuffling is smaller than uncoded shuffling if $\gamma(n) > q/s$.
 Note that $s/q$ is the fraction of the data matrix that can be stored at each worker's cache.
 Thus, in the regime of interest where $s/q$ is a constant independent of $n$, and $\gamma(n)$ scales with $n$, the reduction gain of coded shuffling in communication cost is still unbounded and increasing in $n$.

-As previously explained , in many practical systems it is observed that \emph{unicasting the same message to multiple nodes is significantly faster than unicasting different message (of the same size) to multiple nodes.}, justifying the advantage of using coded shuffling.
-For instance, the MPI broadcast API (\texttt{MPI\_Bcast}) utilizes a tree broadcast algorithm, which achieves $\gamma(n) = \Theta(n / \log(n))$.
-Shown in Fig.~\ref{fig:broadcast} is the time taken for a data block to be transmitted to a various number of workers on an Amazon EC2 cluster.
+We emphasize that even in point-to-point communication networks, \emph{multicasting the same message to multiple nodes is significantly faster than unicasting different message (of the same size) to multiple nodes}, i.e., $\gamma(n) \gg 1$, justifying the advantage of using coded shuffling.
+For instance, the MPI broadcast API (\texttt{MPI\_Bcast}) utilizes a tree multicast algorithm, which achieves $\gamma(n) = \Theta\left(\frac{n}{\log {n}}\right)$.
+Shown in Fig.~\ref{fig:broadcast} is the time taken for a data block to be transmitted to an increasing number of workers on an Amazon EC2 cluster, which consists of a point-to-point communication network.
 We compare the average transmission time taken with MPI scatter (unicast) and that with MPI broadcast.
 Observe that the average transmission time increases linearly as the number of receivers increases, but with MPI broadcast, the average transmission time increases logarithmically. \end{remark}